 I studied acupuncture at the Confucius Institute of Traditional Chinese Medicine within the London South Bank University.
 My hospital placement at the First Affiliated Hospital of the Heilongjiang University of Chinese Medicine (Harbin, China) gave me the opportunity to train with highly respected doctors of neurology, gynaecology, dermatology and musculoskeletal conditions.

-I teach tai chi (Yang style short form) at the School of T'ai Chi Chuan London, which offers beginners classes every January, April and September in Soho and Sloane Square.
+I teach tai chi (Yang style short form) at the School of T'ai Chi Chuan London, which offers beginners classes every January, April and September in Soho and Blackheath.
 Watch me and my colleague Mark Preston do a demo on Channel 4's Sunday Brunch, and where we taught presenters Tim Lovejoy and Simon Rimmer some tai chi.